cf-convention/cf-convention.github.io/Meetings/2022-Workshop.md

 Pre-registration for the on-line training event is not essential, but to help us with planning please tick the corresponding checkbox, in the [registration form][REGISTRATION], if you would be interested in attending.

-For those unable to attend the event itself, the presentations will be accessable from the [training section of the CF website][TRAINING], and videos presentations will also be made available for later viewing.
+For those unable to attend the event itself, the content (including videos of the presentations) will be accessable from the [training section of the CF website][TRAINING].

 More details at: <https://github.com/cf-convention/discuss/issues/158>